What should you do with a pay raise? I have a feeling that many of you are spending it without a second thought.

 A friend and I were talking after work one day, and she told me that she’s been living off the same paycheck figure that her employer paid her five years ago, despite having earned a promotion and a couple of pay raises since that time.

 I’ve actually been doing the same thing.
 I simply pretended that my new promotion at work didn’t include a pay raise.
-Instead, I diverted that extra money each month into a separate savings account automatically.
+Instead, I diverted that extra money each month into separate savings accounts automatically.
 I’ve been fooling myself into living off my lower salary from a few years ago.

 So, what should you do with your next pay raise?
 Here are a few tactics for you to make the most of your pay raise.